Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 ![](images/NIST.png)

 FIG. 2.
 3-dimensional velocity distribution for a gas of rubidium atoms, showing successive snapshots in time, from the first confirmed 1995 production of a BEC by [3].
 Atoms condense from less dense red/yellow/green areas to significantly denser blue/white areas.
-The central image is just after the appearance of a BEC; the left is before (non condensed) and the right is a further evaporated, nearly pure condensate.
+The central image is just after the appearance of a BEC; the left is before (non-condensed) and the right is a further evaporated and nearly pure condensate.
 Credit: NIST/JILA/CU-Boulder.

 ## IV.
 Machine-learning Online Optimisation (MLOO)

-Let the parameter space be one that is spanned by M experimental settings (e.g. voltage, laser parameters, timing, field strength [22]).
+Let the parameter space be spanned by M experimental settings (e.g. voltage, laser parameters, timing, field strength [22]).
 A point in this space is represented by a vector X ∈ R<sup>M</sup> .
 Each point has an associated cost Y = f(X) ∈ R, where minimising the cost function f(X) guides optimisation toward the global optimum [21].
 However, f(X) is taken to be non-convex, thus it is possible that optimisation may converge to a local optimum.
 This can be rectified in part by increasing the number of optimisation cycles with varying initial conditions [21].

 The experimental apparatus and optimisation loop begin with the trapped atomic cloud.
 The machine learner is given an initial vector X<sub>0</sub> of experimental settings.
 The gas is transported into an ultra-high vacuum environment, where it is evaporatively cooled.
-Properties of the cloud (e.g. atom number [19] or width of cloud edges<sup>5</sup>[20]) are extracted from absorption images taken after TOF expansion, and are used in evaluation of the cost.
+Properties of the cloud (e.g. atom number [19] or width of cloud edges<sup>5</sup>[20]) are extracted from absorption images taken after TOF expansion and are used in evaluation of the cost.
 A new set of experimental parameters X<sub>∗</sub> is calculated based on the cost Y<sub>0</sub>, to be used in the next sequence.
 Optimisation is terminated when there is no further improvement to the cost.
 Together, the experiment and learner form a closed loop.
 A diagram of this feedback loop can be found in Fig. 1 of [21] or [20].

-While other optimisation techniques exist, these are often sub-optimal as most require accurate charactersation of the cloud (e.g. trap geometry, loss mechanisms) and/or apply over-simplifying assumptions (e.g. a highly truncated distribution<sup>6</sup>, adiabaticity) [23] which may not necessarily hold for all instances.
+While other optimisation techniques exist, these are often sub-optimal as most require accurate characterisation of the cloud (e.g. trap geometry, loss mechanisms) and/or apply over-simplifying assumptions (e.g. a highly truncated distribution<sup>6</sup>, adiabaticity) [23] which may not necessarily hold for all instances.
 These procedures are often inflexible for special cases, such as dynamical traps [9] or the presence of dipolar interactions [24, 25].
 Thus, most groups adopt a stepwise optimisation procedure, introducing incremental adjustments to parameters at each time step.

 The following sections discuss various optimisation schemes, as examples of online optimisation (OO) in the context of BEC formation in cold-atom experiments.
-In order of appearance, the main papers referenced are: [21], [20], and [19].
+In order of appearance, the main papers referenced are [21], [20], and [19].

 <sup>5</sup>[20] argues that atom number and temperature are inadequate measures, as accurately determining these quantities near condensation becomes challenging with very few runs per parameter set.
 Instead, the width and sharpness of the edges of the cloud are measured from the optical depth as a function of space.

 <sup>6</sup>The truncation parameter, η, assumes atoms with E > ηk<sub>B</sub>T evaporate instantly.

 ### A. Differential Evolution
 Inspired by biological evolution, differential evolutionary (DE) algorithms assess a population of candidate solutions based on their fitness.
-If M-dimensional vectors
-X<sub>i</sub> (individuals) represent n sets of experimental settings − in the randomised set comprising the initial population, {X<sub>1</sub> , . . . , X<sub>N</sub>} − the fitness of each settings vector is the experimentally-determined associated cost, Y<sub>i</sub>.
+If M-dimensional vectors X<sub>i</sub> (individuals) represent n sets of experimental settings − in the randomised set comprising the initial population, {X<sub>1</sub> , . . . , X<sub>N</sub>} − the fitness of each settings vector is the experimentally-determined associated cost, Y<sub>i</sub>.
 Random variations are introduced by mutation, and new vector candidates are generated by crossover (mixing) features of pre-existing individuals [21, 26].

 In [21], a new, mutated vector appears as V = X<sub>k</sub> + (X<sub>i</sub> − X<sub>j</sub>), where vectors X<sub>i</sub> , X<sub>j</sub> , and X<sub>k</sub> are randomly chosen.
 A new candidate vector X<sub>∗</sub> is produced by randomly picking elements from either X<sub>i</sub> or V. This crossover moves X<sub>i</sub> to a new position in the search space, described by {X<sub>∗</sub>, Y<sub>∗</sub>}.
 If X<sub>i</sub> is an improved solution (i.e. Y<sub>∗</sub><Y<sub>i</sub>) then X<sub>∗</sub> replaces X<sub>i</sub>; else, it is discarded.
 The process repeats until a global minimum is found.